steemit/steem/doc/devs/api-notes.md

 You may also specify `--public-api` on the command line.

-Server configuration note:  If you customize `public-api` configuration, you should set the first two API's to `database_api` and `login_api`.
+Server configuration note:  If you customize `public-api` configuration, you should set the first two APIs to `database_api` and `login_api`.

-For experts:  The reason for recommending `database_api` and `login_api` to be the first two API's is that many clients expect these to be first two API's.
+For experts:  The reason for recommending `database_api` and `login_api` to be the first two APIs is that many clients expect these to be first two APIs.
 Additionally, the string API identifier feature's FC implementation requires a working `get_api_by_name` method to be available on API ID 1, so effectively any client that uses string API identifiers (as recommended) requires `login_api` to be on API ID 1 even if no client uses the login feature.